 - To satisfy a musical or kinesthetic itch.
 Sometimes there is a pieces of music that just begs for a movement interpretation, or a gesture or shape that won’t leave my head.

 I’ve done many, many dances based on personal experiences, and to be honest, I’m just not excited to go there again.
 I’ve also seen many, many dances based on other’s personal experiences.
 Some of these can be incredibly moving and relatable for the audience.
 However, sometimes they can come off as simply satisfying the choreographer’s need, without concern for the viewer’s experience.
-There can be a real “take it or leave it” attitude in the modern dance world.
-It can be easy for us as choreographers to get wrapped up in our personal expression, obsessed with our creative processes.
-But, if we aren’t making a conscious effort to to connect with our audiences, we shouldn’t be surprised when they decide to leave it.
+While it is important for us as choreographers to value personal expression and our creative processes, but if we aren’t making a conscious effort to to connect with our audiences, we shouldn’t be surprised when they aren’t supportive of our work.

 With that in mind, I want to make something more relevant to the world around me – a world that is seeming quite scary lately, but is also filled with deep and sometimes hidden joy.
-But when I think about tackling a large topic, I find myself equally caught up.
+But when I think about tackling these kinds of topics, I find myself equally caught up.
 What can I really contribute to conversations about the giant issues like war, crisis, inequality, or political melee from my comfortable perspective as a white suburban woman who has lived in relative ease for her entire life?
 How can I contribute artistically to conversations around these issues without seeming like an imposter, a poseur, an outsider?
-Would research allow me to tackle these unknown areas authentically?
-What stories are worth telling, and whose perspective matters in the telling of them?
-The dance world seems increasingly fascinated – and rightfully so – with work that explores political and identity-driven themes.
+Would research allow me to tackle these unknown areas authentically, or would that approach lead to academic coldness? he dance world seems increasingly fascinated – and rightfully so – with work that explores political and identity-driven themes.
 I am always proud to be a part of a community that uses our art for such important work, but it does make my past solos about ex-boyfriends feel pretty insignificant.

 In grad school I read a quote that went something like “It’s no use trying to make work that is like someone else’s.
-The world already has their work- now it needs yours.”
-For the life of me I can’t remember the exact wording or who it is attributed to, but the spirit of it has stayed with me.
+The world already has their work – now it needs yours.”
+For the life of me I can’t remember the exact wording or who it is attributed to, but the spirit of it has stayed with me all the same.
 Even when I am doubting myself – as I am now – this quote helps me to trust the process.
 Yes, right now, I have no idea what my dance will be “about.”
 But I do not know that I am inspired to create something, and if I put in the work, the rest will reveal itself.